itsnooshin/itsnooshin/README.md

 ### Hi there 👋

 ## I'm a self-taught coder.
-I like to make stuff and post it on the internet! 👽
+I like to share  my code .